 - If you believe that teams should exist right from the beginning, create them too before adding more users.

 Before bringing everyone aboard, it is important that you communicate about Tap My Back and the reason for its implementation in your company.

 That goes through everyone in your organization, including your leaders.
 You'll need them on your side!
-Explain to them how can Tap My Back helps their managing pains.
+Explain to them how can Tap My Back helps them manage pains.

 How can it empower your leaders?

 - Show them the tools they can use to ease their work and also how they can facilitate the lives of their team members, empowering them.

 - Talk about how they can implement Tap My Back into their daily tasks

 For that to happen, communication is key, especially on how you implement Tap My Back into your team.